Transportation Options to the Houston (Bayport) Cruise Terminal

 Princess Cruise Lines shows a transfer fee of $24 per person each way ($48 round-trip) from either Houston’s Hobby or Intercontinental airports.
 That’s a dirt-cheap rate if you are coming into Bush Intercontinental.

 Norwegian Cruise Lines hasn’t yet released clear pricing on its shuttle service.
 We expect more details closer to the initial sail date.

-SuperShuttle offers one-way service from Hobby to the cruise terminal for $40 for the first passenger and $10 for each additional passenger.
+SuperShuttle offers one-way service from Hobby to the cruise terminal for $40 for the first passenger and about $10 for each additional passenger.
 So for a round-trip ride for two people, expect to pay $100.

 From Intercontinental the one-way charge is $60 for the first passenger and $10 for each additional rider.
 So a round-trip ride for two will run about $140.

 Private Cars/Shuttles/Limos: There are also a number of local business offering transportation to and from the airport and cruise terminal.
 These services offer a more comfortable ride than a taxi and a personal ride that can take you anywhere you want to go, unlike a shuttle.
 While they can be expensive if traveling alone, private cars can make sense if traveling with a group or family.